 - Tebuject is registered for tree injection as a preventative treatment.
 Do not inject trees less than 2 inches in diameter or unless trees are suffering from various stresses.

 - Thiophanate-methyl-based products.
+These materials will kill earthworms, which help decompose scab infected leaves.
 Use in a tank-mix with other products.
 Group 1 fungicides.
 12-hr reentry.